 IEEE 802 wireless technologies such as IEEE 802.11 and IEEE 802.15 have been instrumental in enabling a rich diversity of IoT devices.
 This diversity includes, but is not restricted to, smart meters, smart lighting, smart plugs, switches and controls, sensor devices, locks, home appliances, and video cameras.
-In addition, many IoT devices combine sensors with cameras to support applications such as smart doorbells, and security cameras with motion detection or smoke detection, etc.
+In addition, many IoT devices combine sensors with cameras to support applications such as smart doorbells, security cameras with motion detection or smoke detection, etc.

 Of particulate note is the IEEE Std 802.11ah-2016 standard and the IEEE Std 802.15.4-2020 standard.
 The former, known as Wi-Fi HaLow in the marketplace, was developed with long range, low power sensor and IoT networks and applications such as agriculture in mind.
-The latter was developed to support applications such as smart metering, known as Wi-SUN in the marketplace, and includes features such as location discovery and device ranging.
+The latter, known as Wi-SUN in the marketplace, was developed to support applications such as smart metering and includes features such as location discovery and device ranging.
 Some other examples of the IoT devices which implement IEEE 802.15.4 technologies are TV remote controls, lighting, window and door locks, heating and air conditioning systems, alarm systems, and remote medical monitoring.

 Standardized security mechanisms for IEEE 802.11 based IoT devices

-The same robust security mechanisms defined in IEEE Std 802.11-2020 standard that are found in consumer smartphone and PC products are available to IEEE 802.11 based IoT devices.
+The same robust security mechanisms specified in IEEE Std 802.11-2020 that are found in consumer smartphone and PC products are available to IEEE 802.11 based IoT devices.

-IEEE Std 802.11-2020 standard provides a security framework for wireless communications that includes access control through the IEEE Std 802.1X-2020 standard, robust authentication, data confidentiality, and key management.
-The IEEE 802.1X-2020 protocols are defined to establish a secure link for communications between the IoT device and the network.
-For home networks, the IEEE Std 802.11-2020 standard offers password-based authentication that is resistant to dictionary attacks.
+IEEE Std 802.11-2020 standard provides a security framework for wireless communications that includes access control through IEEE Std 802.1X-2020, robust authentication, data confidentiality, and key management.
+The IEEE 802.1X-2020 protocols are specified to establish a secure link for communications between the IoT device and the network.
+For home networks, IEEE Std 802.11-2020 offers password-based authentication that is resistant to dictionary attacks.
 For managed networks, IoT devices can be authenticated using Authentication, Authorization, and Accounting (AAA) infrastructure.

-IEEE Std 802.11-2020 standard provides two cryptographic encapsulation mechanism to ensure data confidentiality and data origin authenticity.
+IEEE Std 802.11-2020 provides two cryptographic encapsulation mechanisms to ensure data confidentiality and data origin authenticity.
 Counter Mode (CTR) with Cipher Block Chaining Message Authentication Code Protocol (CCMP) encapsulation provides Advanced Encryption Standard (AES) encryption with CTR for data confidentiality.
 Galois/Counter Mode Protocol (GCMP) provides AES encryption with GCM for integrity protection.
 Both mechanisms can be established with either 128 or 256 bit key sizes.
-IEEE Std 802.11-2020 standard also provides data integrity and replay protection for broadcast/multicast management frames using AES in CMAC and GMAC modes with either 128 or 256 bit key sizes.
-All security protocols defined in the IEEE Std 802.11-2020 standard require fresh cryptographic keys and corresponding security associations.
+IEEE Std 802.11-2020 also provides data integrity and replay protection for broadcast/multicast management frames using AES in CMAC and GMAC modes with either 128 or 256 bit key sizes.
+All security protocols specified in the IEEE Std 802.11-2020 standard require fresh cryptographic keys and corresponding security associations.
 The standard provides procedures to establish fresh keys for both establishing a new communication link as well as refreshing keys on an existing link.

 Industry-led Cybersecurity Standards